 NOTE: the distance from the bottom of the Annulus to the top of the reservoir is ~128” with helium having a density of 125g/l this gives a pressure head of 16” of H20 but the transducer is a 0-25” of water so the value of LL8670DP must take this (and the density of 4K gas helium) into account to give proper readings.

+Future Sections

+Parking the magnet at ~80K

+The Solenoid parking can be done by flowing 80K helium that is cooled by LN2 through the magnet and its shield.
+The setup should be similar to the flow during the last stage of the 300K to 100K cooldown (section 1 above).
+The major difference between the solenoid and other JLab spectrometer magnets is that the radiation shields are not cooled by LN2 so a loss of helium supply will prevent 80K parking.

+Warm up to 300K

+Warm up will be done similar to cooldown in reverse